google/guava/README.md

 ----------------

 [Guava 19.0][] is the next release.
-A release candidate is currently available on Maven Central as version `19.0-rc2`, released September 17, 2015.
+A release candidate is currently available on Maven Central as version `19.0-rc3`, released December 1, 2015.

 Snapshots
 ---------